shabesh10/Email-automation-using-java/README.md

 ## 🧠 Why This Exists

-I manually sent inspirational emails to friends every week — for over 10 years.
+I manually sent inspirational emails to friends every week.
 This project automates that using nothing but:
 - Java for logic
 - GitHub Actions for scheduling